Explore Fitzroy Falls in Morton National Park

 Fitzroy Falls

-The waterfall forms part of Wildes Meadow Creek that flows into Yarrunga Creek, which connects with the Kangaroo River further south.
+The waterfall is part of Wildes Meadow Creek, which flows into Yarrunga Creek and eventually connects with the Kangaroo River further south.

-The name Yarrunga was also the original name for what is now called the Fitzroy Falls area.
+Interestingly, Yarrunga was the original name for what is now known as the Fitzroy Falls area.

 Fitzroy Falls in the 19th century